Brown creeper: Conservation status

-The species has declined in much of North America but appears to be doing well in Washington, with a small (not significant) increase on the state's breeding bird survey since 1966.
-As with many of Washington's birds, the Cascades divide this species into two subspecies.
+The species has declined in much of North America but appears to be doing well in Washington, with a small (though not statistically significant) increase on the state's breeding bird survey since 1966.
+As with many of Washington's birds, the Cascade mountain range divides this species into two subspecies.

 In Wyoming, brown creepers have been recognized as preferring habitat within large, intact and mature stands of spruces, firs, or lodgepole pine.
 It is therefore potentially vulnerable to logging, climate change, or replacement of those tree species by Ponderosa pine.
 However, it is not considered a species of serious concern in that state.

 In New Brunswick, brown creepers have been shown to respond negatively to even moderate forestry.
 Conservation efforts in the province have focused on maintaining unmanaged patches with high densities of trees and snags in mature forest.

 Ivory-billed woodcreepers (Xiphorhynchus flavigaster) have been observed extracting brown creeper nestlings and dropping them away from the nest.